-The new Creative Cloud Photography Plan includes the latest and greatest full desktop releases of both Photoshop CC and Lightroom CC, plus other integrated tools and services.
+The new Creative Cloud Photography Plan comes with the latest and greatest full desktop releases of both Photoshop CC and Lightroom CC, plus other integrated tools and services.
 It includes all of the following components for only US$9.99/month with an annual membership (Adobe’s best deal ever on PS):

 - New Photoshop CC 2022 complete with Bridge CC and Adobe Camera Raw (ACR)

 - New Lightroom 6/CC for desktop, plus Lightroom Mobile for iPad, iPhone, and Android

 - 2 GB of Cloud storage, plus unlimited online photo storage in Lightroom Web

-- Seamless integration with the powerful new Photoshop Mix mobile app - Now included: The full Adobe Fonts (aka Typekit), a complete font library for desktop & web
+- Seamless integration with the new Photoshop Mix and Photoshop Fix mobile apps

+- Now included: The full Adobe Fonts (aka Typekit), a complete font library for desktop & web